daiphuongngo/World-Sales-Analysis-Hadoop-Hive-HDFS-Zeppelin-Spark-SQL-Scala-Tableau-PowerBI/README.md

 ```

 ![Q10](https://user-images.githubusercontent.com/70437668/139509057-dad4d738-e4d3-4a9e-ae11-a5bca4cf4ac8.png)

+There was a positive correlation of Sum Units Sold between Europe and Sub-Saharan Africa.
+These two regions and continents had the highest Sum Units Sold.
+In contrast, North America, Australia & Oceania had the lowest Sum Units Sold.
+Other regions and continents played moderately around the average Sum Units Sold.

 ### 11. Using SQL select from the “Salesview” view – the region and sum of total_profit and group by region and display in a Bar chart
 ```